PaulienVa/rugbymatch/exercices/Ex1.md

 We now are able to make a team, as we can make players.
 In class [Team](../src/main/kotlin/com/paulienvanalst/rugbymatch/team/Team.kt) we will implement some functions to determine if the team is ready to play.
-As a team is composed of a list of players, we will check those conditions using some list manipulations.
+As a team is composed of a list of players, we will check those conditions using some collection manipulations.

 Note that:
  * any collection in Kotlin is supports the same methods as the Java `Stream`.
 Comparing it to Java you don't need to do any conversion to `Stream<>`
  * A lambda expression can be written into brackets `{}`.
  * the single parameter of a lambda has an implicit name: `it`.

+ An example illustrating those points could be:  Given a collection named `examples`, a valid collection manipulation could be:

+ `examples.filter { it.forExercise1() }`

 Team has to be compliant to the following conditions:
  - _A team has enough players:_ Write a member `hasEnoughPlayers` that verifies that the team has more than 15 players.
  - _A team has enough starting players:_ Write a member `hasEnoughStartingPlayers` that verifies that the team has more than 15 starting players.
- - _A team has any subsitutes_: Write a member `hasAnySubstitutes` that verifies that the team has at least one substitute using `any{}`.
+ - _A team has any subsitutes_: Write a member `hasAnySubstitutes` that verifies that the team has at least one substitute using `.any{}`.

-Make sure the tests in the ValidatingTeamTest suite of TeamTest are properly running
+Make sure the tests in the `ValidatingTeamTest` suite of `TeamTest` are properly running (do not forget to remove the `@Disabled` annotation).

 ### e - Types
+This exercise is about null-safety.
+For more information, please refer to the documentation [here](https://kotlinlang.org/docs/reference/null-safety.html)

 Now, we want to find a player that plays the position of scrumhalf, implement a function `scrumhalf` using `find{}`.
 Note: It is not sure that a team has a scrumhalf, so this variable can be nullable.
-As it can be nullable, its return type will be `Player?`
+As it can be nullable, its return type will be `Player?`.

 Let's assume, we want at all time to know the backnumber of the captain and that this captain is always the scrumhalf.
-Implement this function using the null-safe check and implement this using `!!`
+Implement this function using the null-safe check and implement this using `!!`.

 As the scrumhalf can also be absent, the replacing captain will be implemented as follows:
 If the scrumhalf is not there, it will be the first other starting player.
 Use the Elvis operator `?:` and the null-safety check `?` to implement this function.

-Make sure the tests in the CaptainTest suite of TeamTest are properly running
+Make sure the tests in the `CaptainTest` suite of `TeamTest` are properly running (do not forget to remove the `@Disabled` annotation).